Kyelin25/sdmx-friendly/information_model/DataStructureDefinitions/UncodedKeyValue.md

 ## References

-valueFor: [Dimension](Dimension.md) (One) - Associates Dimension, MeasureDimension, or TimeDimension to the Keyvalue, and thereby to the Concept that is the semantic of the Dimension, or TimeDimension.
+**valueFor** ([Dimension](Dimension.md) - 1): Associates Dimension, MeasureDimension, or TimeDimension to the Keyvalue, and thereby to the Concept that is the semantic of the Dimension, or TimeDimension.